 UNC is one of the country’s premier universities for music teachers—with a heritage for providing students with personalized attention.
 This music education master’s degree will prepare you for advanced teaching responsibilities, leadership roles, and higher-paying positions.
 You will deepen your knowledge of music, expand your range of teaching techniques, and achieve better outcomes in the classroom.
 You will also be highly prepared if you choose to pursue doctoral-level study.

 2 years (see the Course of Study tab below)

 Delivery Option & Start Term:

-Online program + Summer Greeley workshops: start any term
+Online + Summer Greeley Intensives: start any term